 What to pack?

-While traveling to China during Mid-autumn festival period, you need to bring long-sleeved coats and even sweaters in some areas in the north of China, for you may feel cold at night and cool in the day.
-In central China, you need to prepare long-sleeved coats and pants, for it is warm in the day and a little bit cool at night.
-In the south of China, due to the warm weather, generally, you only need to wear shorts and short-sleeved shirts.
-There may be some rainfall in some areas, thus, you need to bring umbrella with you.
+While traveling to China during the Mid-Autumn Festival, you need to bring long-sleeved coats and even sweaters to some areas in the north of China.
+It is usual to feel cool in the day and cold at night.
+In central China, bring long-sleeved coats and pants, for it is warm in the day and a slightly cool at night.
+In the south of China, due to the generally warm weather, you only need to wear shorts and short-sleeved shirts.
+There may be some rainfall in some areas, thus an umbrella may become useful.

-In autumn, travelers who enjoy natural beauty in the wild should be care of snakes because snakes come out frequently in autumn.
-Snakes like to lurk in dense bush, the grassland, narrow stone crevices or by the river.
-Once you touch them inadvertently, they will attack you.
-Thus, you had better be more careful when you pass these areas where snakes like staying.
-However, if you are attacked by a poisonous snake, you should squeeze out venom in the first place and then go to the doctor.
+Travelers who enjoy natural beauty should be careful of snakes during this holiday time because they come out frequently in autumn.
+Snakes like to lurk in dense bushes, grasslands, narrow stone crevices, or by the river.
+If you touch them inadvertently, they will attack you.
+Thus, be extremely careful when you pass these areas where snakes prefer to reside.
+If you are attacked by a poisonous snake, squeeze out the venom and promptly go to a doctor.

-In autumn, a number of allergic diseases and respiratory illness may be caused by pollen of the flowers.
-Based on clinical medicine, there are over 200 kinds of pollen that can induce illness, such as allergy, bronchial asthma, rhinitis, pharyngitis, headache, dizziness and hypertension.
-Thus, when you travel in the wild in this season, you should pay extreme attention.
-You can’t pick these unknown wild flowers, and you need to wear a respirator if you are highly allergic to pollen.
+In autumn, a number of allergic diseases and respiratory illnesses may be caused by pollen of flowers and other plants.
+According to clinical medicine, there are over 200 kinds of pollen that can induce illnesses such as allergies, bronchial asthma, rhinitis, pharyngitis, headaches, dizziness, and hypertension.
+Thus, when traveling in nature in the season of the Mid-Autumn Festival, pay extreme attention to the air.
+Do not pick these unknown wild flowers, and if you are highly allergic to pollen, you need to wear a respirator.